o-t-w/atomize/readme.md

 ## Using Atomize

 Atomize purposefully keeps things simple.
 There is no CLI.
 There are not configuration files.

-There are no dependencies.
-There is no NPM install.
-Just copy the files you require into your project and include them in the usual way.
+You can download the files from [GitHub](https://github.com/o-t-w/atomize).
+Atomize is also available on [NPM](https://www.npmjs.com/package/@pixelpusher/atomize).

 The compiled CSS is also available to use from the [UNPKG CDN](https://unpkg.com/).